bigoshunane/Pewlett-Hackard-Analysis-Data-Modeling/README.md

 ## 3. Bonus
 As you examine the data, you are overcome with a creeping suspicion that the dataset is fake.
 You surmise that your boss handed you spurious data in order to test the data engineering skills of a new employee.
 To confirm your hunch, you decide to take the following steps to generate a visualization of the data, with which you will confront your boss:

-1. Import the SQL database into Pandas.
+a.
+Import the SQL database into Pandas.
 2. Create a histogram to visualize the most common salary ranges for employees.

 ![fig1](https://user-images.githubusercontent.com/84547558/155031615-a78f5633-b464-482c-83dd-b19e4b367e3c.png)

-3. Create a bar chart of average salary by title.
+b.
+Create a bar chart of average salary by title.

 ![fig2](https://user-images.githubusercontent.com/84547558/155031627-a0a6015d-a628-4ba2-92b4-7e3b38ba2b9e.png)